YujinKi/NLPTopic/README.md

 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://github.com/YujinKi/NLPTopic">R package : NLPTopic</a> by <span property="cc:attributionName">Yujin Ki</span> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY 4.0<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" alt=""></a></p>

 NLPTopic is an R package for topic modelling analysis.
 This package basically provides four functions including basic text preprocessing procedure, extracting some patterns from text, and topic modelling analysis.
-These functions are designed by using the existing functions in R packages such as \texttt{tm}, \texttt{topicmodels} with limited selections of optional arguments from each function.
+These functions are designed by using the existing functions in R packages such as <tt>'tm'</tt>, \texttt{topicmodels} with limited selections of optional arguments from each function.
 Although this package does not provide accurate analysis, it aims to implement analysis processes, and returning metrics or tables at once rather than one by one.
 Therefore, this package is recommended for people who have no or less experience with corpus data but still want to conduct a topic model.
 For more sophisticated and accurate modeling, it is recommended to use the optional arguments of the existing R packages.

 ## Installation